Destin Water Taxi 2026 Rates, Stops and Everything You Need to Know

 Water Taxi pulling up at Harborwalk Village

-The water taxi differs from a regular taxi as far as how long it takes since it’s a shared boat holding 16 passengers—all going different places.
-Keep that in mind if you are in a hurry.
+The water taxi is different from a regular taxi because it’s a shared boat that holds up to 16 passengers, and people are heading to different places.
+Keep that in mind if you’re on a tight schedule.

 Passengers on the Water Taxi passing Harborwalk Village and taking pictures